Link between premature labor and the presence of chemicals in the vagina

 Tal Korem, one of the study’s authors, said in a statement:

 Many of these metabolites are chemical products which are not produced by the human body or microbes.
 These include diethanolamine, ethyl-beta glucoside, tartrate and ethylenediaminetetraacetic acid.
-Although we did not identify the source of these xenobiotics in our participants, all of them could be found in cosmetics and hygiene products.
+Although we did not identify the source of these xenobiotics in our participants, all of them might be found in cosmetics and hygiene products.

 He adds that the environmental exposures must be analyzed, and what are their origins, if any.
 But he wants to be reassuring: “The good news is that if these chemicals are responsible, it is possible to limit these potentially harmful exposures.”